Altadena, CA

 The Robert House

 Upon arrival, the refreshed exterior sets the tone.
-A new front door in a deep rust hue punctuates the façade, complemented by a moss-green exterior inspired by the home’s birth decade.
-The combination feels at once rooted and renewed—nostalgic yet unmistakably modern.
+A new front door in a bright orange hue punctuates the façade, complemented by a moss-green exterior inspired by the home’s birth decade.
+The combination feels at once rooted and renewed, nostalgic yet unmistakably modern.

-Inside, the design vision pays homage to the home’s original character while embracing bold, playful, and offbeat moments that expand its narrative.
-The living room, bathed in natural light, centers around a restored stone-clad fireplace.
+The living room, bathed in natural light, centers around the original stone-clad fireplace.
 Organic seating arrangements invite conversation and connection, all while framing views of the expansive backyard beyond.

-In the private wing, the guest suite and home office were reworked to include ample storage through custom black walnut built-ins, blending practicality with class mid-century details.
-The main guest bath, completely re-envisioned, adopts a monochromatic palette of large-scale wall tiles, ribbed glass, and bespoke metal cabinetry—an elegant study in texture and restraint.
+In the private wing, the guest suite and home office were reworked to include ample storage with custom black walnut built-ins which are punctuated with a graphic wallpaper by Jupiter 10.

-A second guest bathroom was introduced off the back bedroom, where a softer palette of salmon and cream tones evokes quiet sophistication.
+A second guest bathroom was introduced off the back bedroom, where a softer palette of cream tones evokes quiet sophistication.
 Arched motifs flow through the bespoke vanity and tub enclosure, unifying the space with a subtle rhythm.
-Handcrafted zellige tiles meet white travertine stone, playful concrete accents, and warm terrazzo underfoot—together forming a serene sanctuary that feels both timeless and distinctly personal.
+Handcrafted terracotta tiles by Cle meet white travertine stone and mustard terrazzo by Cemento underfoot.

 The result is a masterful balance of reverence and reinvention—a mid-century home celebrated for its past, now thoughtfully designed for the present.